firedrakeproject/firedrake/docs/source/zenodo.rst

 -----------------------------------------------

-This section assumes that you have a Firedrake installation which you have used to conduct some numerical experiment which you wish to publish or otherwise record for posterity.
+This section assumes that you have a Firedrake installation which you have used to conduct some numerical experiment and which you wish to publish or otherwise record for posterity.
 It is assumed that your virtualenv is activated or that you otherwise have the firedrake scripts in your path.